 Quantinuum Prepares for IPO Amid Resurgent Interest

 Quantinuum, the quantum computing specialist majority-owned by Honeywell, has initiated steps for a US initial public offering.
-The group confirmed the confidential filing of a registration statement with the Securities and Exchange Commission as early as February, though financial details remain undisclosed for now.
-The company had previously reached a valuation of 10 billion dollars during a funding round in September, illustrating the growing appetite for this technological sector.
+The group confirmed the confidential filing of a registration statement with the Securities and Exchange Commission as early as February, while the financial terms remain undisclosed for now.
+The company had previously reached a valuation of $10bn during a funding round in September, illustrating the growing appetite for this technological sector.

 This move comes amid a gradual recovery in the IPO market, following a slowdown linked to geopolitical tensions between the United States, Israel, and Iran, as well as a pullback in technology stocks.
 It also reflects intensifying competition in the field of quantum computing, which is considered strategic for solving complex problems at speeds far exceeding those of traditional supercomputers.
 Several major corporations, including Airbus, BMW Group, and HSBC, are among Quantinuum's clients.